I see people ask all the time in my Peloton Facebook groups - can I use Apple AirPods with the Peloton?

 Another issue I have run into with my AirPods is sometimes they connect but the volume is low.
 I have no idea why this happens, it is strange for sure.

 Usually the troubleshooting tips above will solve the volume issue as well.

-You can definitely use AirPods with the Peloton cycle, and for me it is my favorite way to ride.
+You can definitely connect AirPods and AirPods Pro to the Peloton cycle or Tread, and for me it is my favorite way to ride.

 I also find the AirPods hold up fine, are not obtrusive during a ride, and sweat doesn't seem to affect them at all.